MarkPearlCoZa/Blog_General/_posts/2017-08-07-Pair-Programming-Illuminated-by-Williams-and-Kessler.md

 * Skill imbalances, can be frustrating to work with someone slower than you are
 * Maintenance required, sustained pairing needs coaching and encouragement from leaders

+## Chapter 8 - Workplace layout

+* People need to be able to sit comfortably side by side
+* If people need to move seat positions, then they possibly don't have a good view of the screen in the first place (you may want to address this)
+* Big focus on layout not costing any more money (not sure if I agree with this)
+* Kent Beck suggested Caves & Commons (big open area for working together, and small sound proof rooms for working on your own)
+* Effective pairs communicate every minute, thus more noise
+* Navigator should not point on the screen with their fingers cause it get paw prints on screen (use stylus instead)

+# Chapter 9 - Pair rotation

+*